 A. LOCATION.
 The pump assembly should be located in an area that will permit periodic inspection and maintenance.
 Head room and access should be provided and all units should be installed in a dry location with adequate drainage.
-The discharge piping should be direct with as few elbows and fittings as possible.

 The pump assembly should be installed as close to the fluid as possible.
 A short, direct suction pipe can be used to keep suction losses at a minimum.
 If possible, locate the pump so fluid will flow by gravity to the suction opening.
 The discharge piping should be direct with as few elbows and fittings as possible.
 The total Net Positive Suction Head Available (NPSHA), which includes the suction lift and pipe friction losses, must be greater than the Net Positive Suction Head Required (NPSHR) by the pump.